adrianomr/posterr/readme.md

 This sections will bring insides on what could be done to improve the project.

+### Quota

+Daily quota could be parametrized as a env var

 ### Tests

 More unit and integration tests could be added, although the coverage is high.
 Testing layers